LACS 5000 W: Interdisciplinary Approaches to Latin American and Caribbean Studies

 Instructor: Professor Audra Diptée

 This interdisciplinary graduate seminar introduces students to Latin American and Caribbean social and political thought.
-Its goal is to explore the ways in which peoples from the region have perceived, articulated, and responded to the challenges they faced during the eighteenth and nineteenth centuries.
-It will cover a number of themes related to labour exploitation, gender, citizenship, sovereignty, race relations, and economic development among other topics.
-Throughout the term, students will analyze a wide range of primary and secondary material through which they will develop a more nuanced and comprehensive understanding of Latin America and the Caribbean in global context.
+Its goal is to explore the ways in which peoples from the region have perceived, articulated, and responded to the challenges they faced from the eighteenth century to the current day.

 We will meet once a week in a three-hour block.